Skip to main content

 • Parcels - Grading and servicing data added to Parcel object

-• Road Corridors - Road longitudinal information added to Corridor regions via Road Assembly objects
+• Road Corridors - Road longitudinal information added to Corridor regions via Road Assembly and sub-assembly objects

 • Gravity Pipes - Additional information required for Service AI and Level AI added to Pipe and Structure objects